kicaj29/.NET-DDD-EventSourcing-CQRS/README.md

 * when we have simple CRUD operation or data driven design
 * when we are lacking domain expert ?
 * when domain is simple

+# Anemic Domain Model

+Model with classes focused on state management.
+Good for CRUD.

+# Rich Domain Model

+Model with logic focused on behavior, not just state.
+Preferred for DDD.

 # DDD building blocks